PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 [Open Management Interface](https://www.dmtf.org/content/open-management-interface-omi-%E2%80%93-open-source-implementation-dmtf-cimwbem-standards)
 (OMI) on Linux.
-The *MI libraries are used to host the Local Configuration Manager (LCM) and APIs are used to parse information store in Managed Object Framework (MOF) file format, which is used for both configuration files and schema files.
+The *MI libraries are used to host the Local Configuration Manager (LCM) and APIs are used to parse information stored in Managed Object Framework (MOF) file format, which is used for both configuration files and schema files.

 ### Challenges with the current versions of DSC